DylanBlakemore/zappi-setup-instructions/README.md

 $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile
 ```

-This downloads and instals Homebrew, as well as directing the system to use software installed by Homebrew rather than possible default versions.
+This downloads and installs Homebrew, as well as directing the system to use software installed by Homebrew rather than possible default versions.
 Close the terminal and reopen a new window.

 ## Zsh and iTerm2